 We acknowledge the fact that GDPR applies outside Europe and affects many of our users.
 Therefore, we have drawn a checklist and taken some actions to comply with GDPR and to clear out your concern.

 - We implement appropriate technical methods to protect user’s privacy rights, and to ensure we can address GDPR requirements with regards to storage, processing and control personal data.
 Customers can easily ask for a copy of their information, as well as to fix and adjust their Personal information.

 - We take data protection into account all the time by creating an internal security policy for our team members, pointing out who can access which type of data, for what purposes.
-We continuously train our employees to reflect the changes to be implemented for the GDPR.
+We continuously train our employees to reflect on the changes to be implemented for the GDPR.